Hurricane Comin'... Be Prepared

 (Members are advised to download the following PDF files and complete the steps in the hurricane preparedness plan well in advance and annually....)

 While the chance in any given year of a specific island in the stretch of The Bahamas chain getting a direct hit from a strong hurricane is small, one must always be prepared.
-The Bahamas Hotel Association, working in partnership with the Ministry of Tourism, plays an important role in ensuring that the tourism industry is adequately prepared to handle the impact of hurricanes and natural disasters.
+The Bahamas Hotel & Tourism Association, working in partnership with the Ministry of Tourism, plays an important role in ensuring that the tourism industry is adequately prepared to handle the impact of hurricanes and natural disasters.

 Industry Hurricane Cancellation Policy

-BHA maintains a Hurricane Cancellation Policy, which has been in place for a number of years.
+BHTA maintains a Hurricane Cancellation Policy, which has been in place for a number of years.
 The policy considers travellers who would either need to postpone or cancel their vacation in The Bahamas.

 The agreed policy gives the vacationer a choice of using deposits or payments toward a future stay at the same property in The Bahamas, or in the event that the vacationer cannot travel to The Bahamas at all, it provides the vacationer with a full refund.

-BHA's Hotel Cancellation Policy is designed to facilitate the comfort of guests as well as to protect the reputation of hotels and the destination of The Bahamas.
+BHTA’s Hotel Cancellation Policy is designed to facilitate the comfort of guests as well as to protect the reputation of hotels and the destination of The Bahamas.